adtools/clib2/README.md

 ### Using gmon (PowerPC only)

 To use profiling, two steps are required.
 First of all, your program must be compiled with the gcc command line option `-pg`.
 This instructs the compiler to generate special profiling code in the prologue and epilogue of each function.
 Additionally, the program must be linked with `libprofile.a`.
 To do this, either manually add `-lprofile` to the linker command line, or modify the specs file as follows.
-Find the lines that look like this (it may actually differ silghtily from your specs file, but the important thing is that the line before the line to be modified reads `lib:`):
+Find the lines that look like this (it may actually differ slightly from your specs file, but the important thing is that the line before the line to be modified reads `lib:`):

 ```
 lib: